The Hedge Fund Journal, April/May 2016 Issue

 IMPORTANT DISCLOSURE AND RISK INFORMATION

+The views and opinions expressed herein are those of the author and do not necessarily reflect the views of Millburn Ridgefield Corporation, its affiliates or its employees.
 This article was prepared by an independent third party, based in part on information provided by employees of Milburn Ridgefield Corporation and its affiliated entities.
 Millburn Ridgefield Corporation is the successor to an asset management organization that first began its operations in 1971.
 The term “Millburn” is used herein to refer to the activities of Millburn Ridgefield Corporation, its predecessors and its affiliated entities, including The Millburn Corporation, except as indicated otherwise by the context.
 Millburn Ridgefield Corporation provides Investment Management services and The Millburn Corporation provides Trading, Research, Administrative and other services.

 This article reprint is not an invitation to invest in any investment strategy managed by Millburn Ridgefield Corporation, but rather describes its approach to investing generally.